 I wrote years ago that Mike and I did a life audit to see if we were on track with our goals.
 Where we ask ourselves 4 Questions that really help us reflect on who we want to be, who we want in our lives, and how we want to live our lives.
 We would do monthly check-ins and then one big giant audit at the end of the year.
 That has become also stagnant over the years.

 To shake things up… we are starting something new called couples meetings.
 Not only do we talk about our goals, but we talk about everything.
 Bills, money, household, projects, dreams, wants, and needs.
 The list could go on.
 We are using this time to check in with one another so we are on the same page.
 In our couples journal, I take notes about what we talked about.
-So we can remember for future reference.
+So we can remember them for future reference.

 No phones, no distractions… just me and mike communicating and our couples journal.